“Transference of Writing," an Overview

 In order to integrate writing interventions into the curriculum (integrating meaning the subject is taught to the student in order to foster learning), SWU will create writing intensive (WI) courses throughout the curriculum, both within the general education core and all majors.
 In addition to the English foundation courses, undergraduate students will be taught the skills related to the student learning outcomes at least four more points in their undergraduate careers beyond the current foundational writing courses:

 Tier I (General Education)

 1A: First General Education Course

 2B: Higher level class in major (culminating i.e., capstone)

 The tiers are important in that they make clear that the University is making student writing a critical part of the learning process.
 The tiers allow for the transference of skills as students move through the educational process versus being taught a subject once and then performing the skill for the duration of their academic career.

-Writing Intensive courses are courses that use writing as a means of instruction.
+Writing Intensive (WI) courses are courses that use writing as a means of instruction.
 While course material may be delivered in multiple modalities, writing and its process (drafting, editing, and revising) will be integral to students learning the course content.
 The writing intensive courses are not new courses; therefore, there are no additional credit hours attached to a student’s curriculum path.
-The writing intensive courses are existing courses that now have more writing attached to the content area.
+The writing intensive (WI) courses, identified as such in the Undergraduate Bulletin and in each semester’s schedule of courses, are existing courses that now have more writing attached to the content area.